tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 To do this, the client performs a GET request to the DoH URI, indicating that it accepts a media type of “application/pvd+json” {{!I-D.ietf-intarea-provisioning-domains}}.
 When requesting the PvD information, the query and fragment components of the requested path SHOULD be left empty.
-Note that this is different from GET requests for the “application/dns-message” type, in which the query variable "dns" contains an encoded version of a DNS message.
+Note that this is different from a GET request for the “application/dns-message” type, in which the query variable "dns" contains an encoded version of a DNS message.

 In response, the server will return the JSON content for the PvD, if present.
 The content-type